gaia-platform/GaiaPlatform/production/catalog/README.md

 `catalog_manager`
 This is the catalog manager library.

+`parser`
+This is the parser library.

 `gaiac`
-This is the catalog command line tool for Gaia data definition language for creating schemas, types, and tables.
+This is an example (toy) catalog command line tool for Gaia data definition language.
+It is used for manual testing and development.